+M3A2 Bradley Fighting Vehicle Changing World Gallery

+Tor

+0

+0

+C

+0

+0

-M3 Bradley Cavalry Fighting Vehicle Changing World Gallery Assigned to A Troop, 3rd Squadron, 7th Cavalry (the "Apaches"), the chosen M3 Bradley Cavalry Fighting Vehicle was the lead vehicle in the 2003 charge from Kuwait to Baghdad and was essential to gaining control of several key positions, including Baghdad International Airport, before the advance into the city of Baghdad.
+Assigned to A Troop, 3rd Squadron, 7th Cavalry (the "Apaches"), the chosen M3A2 Bradley Fighting Vehicle was a part of the 2003 charge from Kuwait to Baghdad and was essential to gaining control of several key positions, including Baghdad International Airport, before the advance into the city of Baghdad.

+01

-EXPERIENTIAL LEARNING CENTER ENGIN
+EXPERIENTIAL LEARNING CENTER

 Experiential Learning Center The Experiential Learning Center (ELC) offers a unique and immersive learning space where all visitors can develop skills and have fun with Geography, Science, Technology, Engineering and Math (G-STEM).
 By focusing on Army history and innovations, the ELC provides a state-of-the-art, interactive experience for all ages.
 Assembly Area The ELC adventure begins in the Assembly Area, where visitors are greeted by two video highlights about Army Families: "Growing Up Army" gives firsthand accounts from Army Brats across generations that reveal the adventures and challenges of a life defined by their parents' new duty station or next deployment; "Brats to Boots" highlights Soldiers who grew up in Army families and then joined the service when they became adults.
 The Assembly Area also features interactives about the Army's innovations in developing critical infrastructure, and the people who support our Soldiers and make their service possible.
-Learning Lab

-The Learning Lab enables visitors to apply skills learned in the Training Center and work collaboratively on Operation Safe Passage.
+Learning Lab The Learning Lab enables visitors to apply skills learned in the Training Center and work collaboratively on Operation Safe Passage.
 Facilitated by a Museum educator, participants use their new skills with G-STEM to work as a team to respond to a humanitarian crisis.
 The Learning Lab can be reserved for field trips and groups.
 The Operation Safe Passage program must be reserved by groups in advance.
+This section is not open to the public during this time for COVID-19 safety and health precautions.

+Fort Discover

-Fort Discover In Fort Discover, the Museum's younger visitors can use imaginative play to climb the Army tower, radio friends, drop cargo supplies, launch a rocket, drive a jeep, serve up chow in the dining facility, and check out different uniforms with Camo Camera.
-The Museum's animated Army mule mascots, Buckshot and Blackjack, use age appropriate interactive games to teach children about Army innovations across history-such as interstate highways, the Panama Canal, and satellite communications. \This section is not open to the public during this time for COVID-19 safety and health precautions.
+In Fort Discover, the Museum's younger visitors can use imaginative play to climb the Army tower, radio friends, drop cargo supplies, launch a rocket, drive a jeep, serve up chow in the dining facility, and check out different uniforms with Camo Camera.
+The Museum's animated Army mule mascots, Buckshot and Blackjack, use age appropriate interactive games to teach children about Army innovations across history-such as interstate highways, the Panama Canal, and satellite communications.
+This section is not open to the public during this time for COVID-19 safety and health precautions.

+Training Center

+RESPE.

-RESPE In the Training Center, visitors simulate the work of Army Soldiers in the fields of Geography, Science, Technology, Engineering and Math (G-STEM).
+DUTY In the Training Center, visitors simulate the work of Army Soldiers in the fields of Geography, Science, Technology, Engineering and Math (G-STEM).
 This interactive environment contains five stations: Unmanned Aerial Vehicle (UAV) operations, geospatial intelligence, aviation cargo drops, engineering bridge building and medical support.

-SERVICE \ HONOR \ INTEGRITY \ PERSONAL COURAGE
+SERVICE HONOR INTEGRITY PERSONAL COURAGE R.

+III

+138

 CAFE, RETAIL & EVENT SPACES

-1.10

-N.

-0

-16.22

-annin munn

-411

-ARRES

-IN NUMBER

-0

-Cafe & Retail

-For the comfort and enjoyment of visitors, the Museum includes a Café and Museum Store.
+Cafe & Retail For the comfort and enjoyment of visitors, the Museum includes a Café and Museum Store.
 The Café is available during visitor hours and after hours for private dinners.
 Visitors can also enjoy the Museum Store.
 Leave with more than just memories by choosing from a variety of National Museum of the United States Army and Army souvenirs.
 The store also has an online counterpart at shop.armyhistory.org, featuring Army and Museum apparel, souvenirs, gifts and other select merchandise.